British Racing School

-The British Racing School is one of the two racing schools in the United Kingdom.
+The British Racing School is one of the two racing schools in the United Kingdom, the other being the National Horseracing College in Doncaster.
 Established in 1983, it is a charitable trust providing training for young people working in the horse racing industry.

 The school is based in Newmarket, Suffolk, and offers a wide range of courses for jockeys, trainers, exercise riders, and racing secretaries.
 It also runs the Pony Racing Academy and bi-annual Pony Racing Camps for children aged between 11 and 16 who wish to compete in the growing sport of Pony Racing.